levantAJ/Debouncer/README.md

 ### How it works?

 ```
-let debouncer = Debouncer() // You can pass the delay value here
+let debouncer = Debouncer(delay: 0.25) // You can pass the delay value here

 debouncer.dispatch {
    // Your request here